MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/quick-start/console.md

     mfpdev server add MyRemoteServer http://my-remote-host:9080/ --login TheAdmin --password ThePassword --contextroot mfpadmin
     ```

-2. Run the command: `mfpdev server console MyRemoteServer`
+2. Run the command: `mfpdev server console MyRemoteServer`.

 > Learn more about the various CLI commands in the [Using CLI to manage MobileFirst artifacts](../../client-side-development/using-cli-to-manage-mobilefirst-artifacts/) tutorial.